yavdr/yavdr-ansible/README.md

 ## What can yavdr-ansible do for me?
-[Ansible](https://docs.ansible.com/ansible/latest/index.html) is an automation tool which can be used to configure systems and deploy software. yavdr-ansible uses Ansible to set up a yaVDR System on top of an Ubuntu 18.04 Server installation (see below for details) and allows the user to fully customize the installation - have a look at the Ansible documentation if you want to learn how it works.
+[Ansible](https://docs.ansible.com/ansible/latest/index.html) is an automation tool which can be used to configure systems and deploy software. yavdr-ansible uses Ansible to set up a yaVDR System on top of an Ubuntu 20.04 Server installation (see below for details) and allows the user to fully customize the installation - have a look at the Ansible documentation if you want to learn how it works.

+Please note that Ubuntu 20.04 is still in early development and API- and version-changes may still occur.
+I would not recommend to use this if you want a "stable" experience.

 Please note that this is still work in progress and several features of yaVDR 0.6 haven't been implemented (yet).